US official gold reserves auditor caught lying

 After my last publication, I have obtained more documents from the US Treasury through FOIA requests, which expose another falsehood that puts the auditor in an even more peculiar position.
 In conflict with the audit protocol, the permanent seals of the vault compartments have been broken, time and again.
-In addition, the auditor has lied about these events, and when confronted, it’s unable to explain its actions.
+In addition, the auditor has lied about these events, and when confronted, has been unable to explain its actions.
 By now, I have lost faith in the auditor fully.

 Transparency is our business.